defi-wonderland/design-docs/protocol/fee-splitter.md

 We make use of the Superchain-Ops tool, which allows defining tasks that are easily repeated and verified.
 Two new task templates are included:

-1. `RevenueShareUpgradePath` which allows all the necessary contracts to be deployed on L2, using OptimismPortal's `depositTransaction` function.
-The operators can configure the task to suit their needs when opting-in or just performing minimal system deployments if opting out for later use.
+1. `RevenueShareUpgradePath` template deploys new `FeeVault` implementations and the `FeeSplitter` contract on L2, using OptimismPortal's `depositTransaction` function.
+In both opt-in and opt-out scenarios, the new fee vault implementations are deployed and the `FeeSplitter` is initialized.
+   When operators opt-out, the `FeeSplitter` is initialized with a zero address for the `SharesCalculator`, effectively disabling the fee splitting functionality while setting up the infrastructure for future usage.

-2. `LateOptInRevenueShare` this template allows chain operators to start using the fee splitting mechanism in case they initially opted out of it.
-It's highly configurable and allows them to quickly set up the infrastructure with their own `SharesCalculator` if needed.
+2. `LateOptInRevenueShare` template allows chain operators to start using the fee splitting mechanism in case they initially opted out of it.
+   Operators can choose to use their own already deployed `SharesCalculator` or use the default implementation provided, whose deployment will be handled by the template.
+The process consists of properly configuring the vaults to work with the `FeeSplitter`, updating the `FeeSplitter` with the new calculator.

 With the introduction of these two templates, operators can deploy and configure the contracts in a way that is less prone to errors than executing one transaction at a time for contract deployments and configuration, and has the advantage of not requiring a Network Upgrade Transaction.